-“With the generous support of the Alliant Energy Foundation, we proudly recognize these outstanding students and instructors,” said UW System President Ray Cross.
-“Their remarkable academic and volunteer achievements inspire us all as we work to help more students develop their talents and full potential on the path to success.”
+“With the continued generous support of the Alliant Energy Foundation, we proudly recognize these remarkable students and instructors,” said UW System President Ray Cross.
+“Their ‘out-of-the-park’ academic and volunteer achievements inspire us all as we work to help more students achieve success and reach their full potential.”

 “These annual awards reflect Alliant Energy’s long-standing investment in both education and our shared future,” said Julie Bauer, Executive Director of the Alliant Energy Foundation.
 “We are honored to continue the legacy of these awards to recognize the hard work of students and faculty.”

 The recipients of the 13th annual Alliant Energy/Erroll B. Davis, Jr. Academic Achievement Award are:

 - Luis Balleno, UW-Platteville.
 Balleno used his innate curiosity about how things work – and his interest in making them work better – as a Quality Engineering summer intern at Fairbanks Morse Engine, where he completed a gauge study to find part interchangeability.
 Balleno plans to graduate in May 2020 with a bachelor’s degree in industrial engineering.

 - Malcolm Clark, UW-Madison.
 As a freshman, Clark began working in a research lab investigating processes of sputtering deposition of thin metallic films using a vacuum system, which introduced him to advanced laboratory procedures and spectroscopy equipment for quality control.
 He has continued structural materials research and plans to graduate in May 2020 with a bachelor’s degree in materials science and engineering with the goal of working in the energy industry.